fabio-mon/flashgg/README_HHbbgg.md

 Systematics/python/flashggMetSystematics_cfi.py
 Taggers/python/flashggDoubleHTag_cfi.py   ## this file has to be changed for SM 2017 as well
 ```
 If you do not do it, the code will simply crash.
+To help navigate which MC samples are affected, I have created two separate campaigns for 2017 : with Mets and MetsCorr

+#### MicroAOD campaigns
+2016 : RunIIMoriond17_HHbbgg_breg_20180601
+2017 : HHbbgg_MC2017_14032019_Mets and HHbbgg_MC2017_14032019_MetsCorr